Agave: planting, growing, and caring for

 - With pruning shears, separate the small agave from the mother plant

-- Let the sucker dry for a few days in the sun
+- Allow the sucker to dry for a few days in the sun

 - Transplant it if it is sturdy enough or pot it on a bed of gravel in a mixture of turf and river sand